kadirilkimen/Polar-Bear-Cnc-Machine/README.md

 ### Do we need a custom firmware?

 The current prototype runs on an off-the-shelf 3d printer controller with a Marlin based firmware.
-I've also done tons of experiments with an Arduino/Grbl cnc shield.
+I've also done tons of experiments with an Arduino/Grbl CNC shield.
 It just works great.
 However, since these off-the-shelf components and firmware don't know the PolarBear kinematics, I had to develop a postprocessor for g-codes:

 https://github.com/kadirilkimen/polarToolsJS